 Baktrax, apart from one, 1-star guest house use two, three and the odd four-star hotels.

 Want a private itinerary with lesser or luxury only hotels then we can do this also.

-2 star*; Great value clean bigger en-suite rooms usually with air con and TV.
+2 star*; Great value clean en-suite rooms with fan or air-con.
 May provide a simple breakfast but not always.
-Occasionally a limited buffet.
-Suitable for tourism.
+Comfortable budget accommodation.

 3 star*; Sits well into the mid-range tourist class with clean comfortable air-con rooms.
 Usually with a lift, pool and restaurants and usually a solid buffet breakfast.

 4 star*; Far higher quality with many amenities and services.
 Always a pool.
 Borders on luxury.
 Top quality buffet breakfast included along with many other features and services.

 5 star; Best service luxury hotels with all the expected features and looks.

 - * Within these ratings, there are many varieties.
 Some close to the lesser star and some almost up to the higher star.
 We tend to underrate our hotels so as not to disappoint.

 - So every itinerary tells exactly what number of stars you will be staying in.
 All selected based on quality, hospitality and the most important thing of all, LOCATION.

 - Finally; we do not often substitute a comfortable bed with overnight transport.
 See the following transport information.